 - Develop a budget using the OSP Internal Budget Template (fringe benefit rates, travel and per diem rates, mileage rates, Facilities & Administrative rates and other information helpful to preparing budgets is available below).
 Consult with your Research Administrator for assistance as needed.

 - Write and complete all proposal components as specified in the sponsor’s instructions.
 (Note: If you have a large proposal or a proposal involving various colleges and/or departments, you may want to contact the Office of Research Development for additional assistance.)

-- Contact your Research Administrator to commence the OSP Proposal & Award Acceptance Workflow (the “Proposal Workflow”).
-The Proposal Workflow will route to you electronically and detailed instructions for using this system are found here.
-Along with your Research Administrator, Business Manager and Departmental Administrator (if any), you will need to complete certain data fields and attach certain documents (e.g., your draft proposal) in the Proposal Workflow.
-The Proposal Workflow needs to be circulated to your Departmental Administrator, Business Manager, Department Chair / Director, Dean / Director and Research Administrator for review, approval and signatures at least one (1) week prior to the submission deadline.
+- Contact your Research Administrator to commence the Part I of the Frevvo form (known as the “Proposal Data Sheet“).
+The Proposal Data Sheet will route to you electronically and detailed instructions for using this system are found here.
+Along with your Research Administrator, Business Manager and Departmental Administrator (if any), you will need to complete certain data fields and attach certain documents (e.g., your draft proposal) in the Proposal Data Sheet.
+The Proposal Data Sheet needs to be circulated to your Departmental Administrator, Business Manager, Department Chair / Director, Dean / Director and Research Administrator for review, approval and signatures at least one (1) week prior to the submission deadline.

 - Identify any cost match sources at this time and complete the Cost Share Form.
 If there’s third-party cost share, complete the Third Party Cost Share Form.
 Review the Cost Sharing Guidelines for more information about cost share.